jtv/libpqxx/include/pqxx/doc/datatypes.md

 First thing to do is specialise the `pqxx::name_type()` function to give the type a human-readable name.
-That allows libpqxx error messages and such to talk about the type.
-If you don't define a name, libpqxx will try to figure one out with some help from the compiler, but it may not always be easy to read.
+That allows libpqxx error messages and such to talk about the type in a clear way.
+If you don't define it, libpqxx will try to figure one out with some help from the compiler, but it may not always be easy to read.
+In C++26 we expect to get a standard way to query the anme, but until then it's a bit messy.

 Then, does your type have a built-in null value?
 For example, a `char *` can be null on the C++ side.
 Or some types are _always_ null, such as `nullptr`.